-If you spot these warnings, you may need to prepare for the worst.
-The loss will still be painful and heart wrenching, but you will know what to accept.
+If you see these warnings, you may need to prepare for the worst.
+The loss will still be painful and heart-wrenching, but you will know what’s going to happen.

-Accidents, such as road traffic collisions, or sudden illnesses are harder to accept.
+Accidents, such as road traffic collisions or sudden illnesses, are much harder to accept because you don’t have the chance to ready yourself.
 Your cat may have been fine in the morning but gone by the afternoon.
-In such tragic circumstances, you will need to find unanticipated coping mechanisms.
+In such tragic circumstances, you will need to find a coping mechanism.

 Acknowledge Your Grief

 The bargaining stage can be linked to guilt.
-You may find yourself running through endless, “what if?” scenarios in your mind.
+You may find yourself running through endless “what if?” scenarios.
 You’ll wonder if things could have been different.
-This will invariably enhance and magnify the hole in your heart cause by your cat’s death.
+This will increase the hole in your heart caused by your cat’s death.

-Over time, the pain will lessen.
-This leads to acceptance.
-There is no timetable attached to grief, though.
+The pain will gradually lessen, leading to acceptance.
+There is no timetable attached to grief.
 Do not feel bad about yourself if you are still anguished after weeks or months.
 You need to complete the grieving process in your own time.

-In between, accept that you are grieving.
-Do not fight the process.
+Accept that you are grieving and don’t fight the process.
 Grief is a tunnel that needs to be walked through.
-It cannot be dug under, walked around or climbed over.
+It cannot be dug under, walked around, or climbed over.
 Eventually, when you are ready, you will walk through that tunnel.

-It is important that you say goodbye to your cat.
+You do need to say goodbye to your cat.
 The sudden nature of its passing will take you by surprise.
-You will not want to be left with a feeling of unfinished business, though.
+You will not want to be left with a feeling of unfinished business.

-It is up to you as to how you go about this.
+It is up to you as to how you go about saying goodbye to a cat.
 A lot depends on the logistical arrangements.
 If you need to dispose of the cat’s body, think about how you’ll do so.
-You have several options.
+You have several options: